 Fiebing’s Leather Dye made it into my Amazon cart because I wanted to change the color of our secondhand recliner and an old Vera Wang synthetic bag.
 I used the dye without diluting it, which resulted in a rich purple shade with green/gold duo-chrome shifts.
 Results will vary between synthetic projects, as this is formulated for leather.
 If you know me, then you know that I was delighted at the duo chrome, metallic colors the dye was creating!

 The purple dye is a deep jewel toned purple.
 Using the Fiebing’s Leather Dye is simple, but you want to protect your work area & wear plastic gloves because this dye will stain.
 I dyed the chair outside on our brick patio on top of a large piece of cardboard.

 The Vera Wang bag (Kohl’s) simply says “Man Made Materials.”
 The recliner soaked in the dye better.
 The handbag changed color but the dye seemed to be swimming on the surface a little.
 The purse originally took on a metallic chartreuse tone with purple & gold shifts.
 It deepened to a beautiful purple with pulls of gold & green.

 Fiebing’s Leather Dye Steps:

-Before beginning, tape off any hardware or parts you do not want dyed with painter’s tape.
+Before beginning, tape off any hardware or parts you do not want to be dyed with painter’s tape.
 I did this on the handbag but the dye is so thin that some of it did seep onto the metal parts.